beckybeauchamp1/git-branching/readme.md

 1. What is the most common workflow for creating save points while working locally?
 2. What commands are used to share changes (commits) between repos?
 3. Describe the fork/clone model, and how it is used for HW submission.
-4. What are the differences between git and github?
+4. In your Own Words, What are the differences between git and github?

 <!--Introduction To New Material-->